lpapailiou/neuralnetwork/README.md

 - neural network instances are fully serializable

 ### UI
-With the additional nnui package, you may be able to visualize the neural network interactively with a javafx framework.
+With the additional ui package, you may be able to visualize the neural network interactively with a javafx framework.

 ## Examples
 ### Constructor of NeuralNetwork